dips4717/gcn-cnn/README.md

 	* Run ` python graph_scripts/cal_geometry_feat.py`.
 This will compute the geometric features for all rico UIs
 	* Run `python graph_scripts/build_geomerty_graph.py`.
 This will pre-construct the graph data for UIs; saved under *graph_data/*

-* Run `evaluate.py` to get the performance metrics: top-k mIoU and mPixAcc
+* Run `python evaluate.py` to get the performance metrics: top-k mIoU and mPixAcc

 # Training